Aahzymandius/deployment-manager/GKE-test-environment/Questions.md

 2. Why did the `moose` cluster fail to be created?
 How can I prevent this from happening with a new cluster?

-3. My `zebra` cluster worked fine with 2 nodes, I need to add one but it won’t work, why?
+3. My `hippo` cluster worked fine with 2 nodes, I need to add one but it won’t work, why?

-4. kubectl commands from the bastion VM to the `hippo` cluster are timing out, this works fine from another VM in another project called `Lampy`.
-Why do the requests from bastion timeout?
+4. kubectl commands from my workstation to the `hippo` cluster are timing out, this works fine from the `bastion` VM I have setup.
+Why do the requests from workstations timeout?

 5. I want to manage my `mongoose` cluster from my `narwhal` cluster but the kubectl commands keep failing.
 Why do my kubectl commands keep timing out?
 It works fine from my `bastion` VM.